 By offering security awareness training to your employees and following these guidelines, you will attain a positive security-aware culture that is FAR more effective than using fear, uncertainty, and doubt.

 Security Awareness Training Helps with Compliance

-Compliance is a nice by-product of security awareness training, but to do it successfully, you shouldn’t make compliance the reason for offering training.
+Compliance is the initial reason many companies implement security awareness training, but to do it successfully, you shouldn’t make compliance the primary reason for offering training.
 This approach can lead to poor performance and results.

-Some compliance regulations that already require security awareness training include:
+Some compliance regulations that require security awareness training include: